Starting the right way

 Some scriptwriters and video producers will add value to what you do, or challenge some of your ideas in order to arrive at better ideas.

 But many, after an initial flourish of creativity to give you confidence in them, will follow your lead.
-If you say “jump”, they’ll say “jump”.
+If you say “jump”, they’ll say “how high”.

 The message here is that you can’t necessarily rely on a scriptwriter or video producer for business advice, even if it’s a welcome bonus when you get it.